(Prostate Specific Antigen)

 - The PSA test is a blood test.

-- The PSA test can be used to suggest the presence of or monitor prostate cancer.
+- The PSA test can be used to suggest the presence of prostate cancer, to monitor its treatment, or assess its recurrence.

-- The PSA test can be abnormal with benign enlargement and infection of the prostate gland or prostate cancer.
+- The PSA test can also be abnormal with benign enlargement (benign prostatic hyperplasia or BPH), inflammation (prostatis), and infection of the prostate gland.

 What is prostate specific antigen (PSA)?

-If the PSA level is high for your age or is steadily increasing (with or without an abnormal physical exam), a biopsy may be recommended.
-The doctor should consider other risk factors of prostate cancer such as family history and ethnicity before recommending the biopsy.
-The biopsy is the only way to determine if prostate cancer or other abnormal cells are present in the prostate.
+If the PSA level is high for your age or is steadily increasing (with or without an abnormal physical exam), further investigation, namely a prostate biopsy, may be recommended.
+The doctor should consider other risk factors of prostate cancer such as family history, prostate volume, the presence of benign prostatic hyperplasia (BPH), urinary symptoms, rectal exam findings, and ethnicity before recommending the biopsy.
+At this time, prostate biopsy for pathology review is the only way to determine if prostate cancer or other abnormal cells are present in the prostate.

 Get the latest treatment options.